 Have You Timed Your Debt Collection Communications Right?

 Last year had been very turbulent.
 The coronavirus pandemic proved to be nerve-wracking.
 It took a huge toll on the global economy.
 This is why third-party collectors must show empathy to their customers.
-It is the moral thing to do.
+It is the moral thing we can do a debt collection communications right.

 Similarly, there is a need to communicate compliantly to avoid hefty fines.
 In addition to the current situation, the final Consumer Financial Protection Bureau (CFPB) rules were also released.
 Hence, companies must revisit their debt collection communications strategy.